Enhanced Change-Point Detection in Functional Means: Change-aligned Detection Procedure

 The projection-based method is based on the squared CUSUM statistics,

 where $\|\cdot\|_2$ denotes the $\ell^2$-norm.
-The value of $T_N(\theta)$ should tend to be large at the true change point $\theta^*$, thus by convention, the following max-type quantity is employed as the detector of change point
+The value of $T_N(\theta)$ should be large at the true change point $\theta^*$, thus by convention, the following max-type quantity is employed as the detector of change point

 and for uniqueness, the infimum of the maximizers of $T_N(\theta)$, namely is assumed to be the change point candidate.
-In principle, it is desirable for the selected basis functions $\{\nu_d(t)\colon d=1,\ldots,D\}$ to capture the jump function, say, $\langle\nu_d,\delta\rangle\ne0$ for some $d$.
+In principle, it is desirable for the selected basis functions $\{b_d(t)\colon d=1,\ldots,D\}$ to capture the jump function, say, $\langle b_d,\delta\rangle\ne0$ for some $d$.
 Otherwise, the method fails even if $\|\delta\|$ is much bigger than zero.

-The following result quantifies the null distribution of the projection-based detector. \begin{theorem} Under Assumption \ref{lp} and $H_0\colon \delta(t)=0$, where $\bm{B}(\theta)=(B_1(\theta),\ldots,B_D(\theta))'$ and $\{B_d(\theta)\colon d\ge1\}$ are $i.i.d.$~Brownian bridges and $\Sigma_D=\sum\limits_{h=-\infty}^{\infty}\mbox{Cov}(\bm{\eta}_{n}\bm{\eta}_{n+h})$. \end{theorem} The theorem follows from Theorem A.1 in \cite{aue2009dependent}.
+The following result quantifies the null distribution of the projection-based detector. \begin{theorem} Under Assumption \ref{lp} and $H_0$, where $\bm{B}(\theta)=(B_1(\theta),\ldots,B_D(\theta))'$ and $\{B_d(\theta)\colon d\ge1\}$ are $i.i.d.$~Brownian bridges and $\Sigma_D=\sum\limits_{h=-\infty}^{\infty}\mbox{Cov}(\bm{\eta}_{n},\bm{\eta}_{n+h})$. \end{theorem} The theorem follows from Theorem A.1 in \cite{aue2009dependent}.
 Theorem \ref{th1} asymptotically validates the test of $H_0$.
 Specifically, $H_0$ is rejected if the test statistic $T_N(\hat{\theta}_N^*)$ exceeds the corresponding quantile of the null distribution $\sup\limits_{\theta\in(0,1)}\bm{B}'(\theta)\Sigma_D\bm{B}(\theta)$.